Secukinumab (Cosentyx)

 4. Enthesitis-related arthritis (ERA)

-1. For members 4 years of age or older who have previously received a biologic for the treatment of active-enthesitis related arthritis; or
+1. For members 4 years of age or older who have previously received a biologic for treatment of active-enthesitis related arthritis; or

 2. For members 4 years of age or older for treatment of active-enthesitis related arthritis when both of the following criteria are met: